SensorLogicInc/snodar-releases/user_guides/README.md

 | TX: RS-232      | 5              | 5             | BLUE        |
 | RX: RS-232      | 6              | 6             | VIOLET      |

-3. Once powered, look for flashing Green LEDs (20 flashes @ 5 Hz) to indicate _Good Health_ and Bluetooth Low Energy (BLE) advertisement.
+3. Once powered, look for flashing Green LEDs (20 flashes @ 5 Hz) to indicate _Good Health_ and Bluetooth Low Energy (BLE) advertising.
+If the LEDs flash RED instead, click on the `Sensor Health` on the _Home_ card to note exactly what failed.
+THis will aid in support diagnostics.
 4. If in the field go to [Installation and Mounting](#installation-and-mounting) directly below; otherwise, set sensor aside and set up the [SNOdar Mobile App](#download-the-app) on your mobile device.

 ## Installation and Mounting

 ### Mounting Height
-Mount the sensor less than 9 meters from the ground and more than 9 cm from the ground or Stormboard fixuture.
+Mount the sensor less than **9 meters** and more than **9 cm** from the ground or Stormboard fixuture.

 ![](images/snodar_mounting_diagram.png)